-Before spending a significant portion of your IT budget on application and server monitoring tools, consider these free tools for monitoring your IT needs and environment
+Before spending a significant portion of your IT budget on application and server monitoring tools, consider this list of the best free systems monitoring tools available today for monitoring your IT needs and environment.

 Nagios® is a widely used open source tool for monitoring server and network performance.
 Many IT pros consider Nagios to be cost-effective and customizable, and appreciate being able to seek support from its user community.
 However, one of the biggest obstacles is getting past the initial setup phase.
 Nagios can be complicated to install, set up, and configure.
 Once this is done, the tool offers metrics to monitor server performance, remediate services, and reporting.
 Nagios Core provides only limited monitoring capabilities, unlike Nagios XI, which is a commercial tool with added features.
 If you are comfortable setting up your own custom dashboards, or have time to learn and master everything Nagios has to offer, it can very well be the solution for you.

 It’s a solid monitoring platform that supports many operating systems and processors.
 Large clusters around the world use the platform, especially in university settings.
-This is not surprising given the fact that Ganglia evolved out a project at the University of California in Berkeley, and was funded in part by the National Science Foundation.
-For more information, visit Ganglia.info.
+This is not surprising given the fact that Ganglia evolved out a project at the University of California, Berkeley and was funded in part by the National Science Foundation.

 CollectD is written in C++ and is available for multiple operating systems.
 There are a number of plug-ins for various systems that allow you to collect data beyond the essential system metrics, such as CPU and memory.
 CollectD is commonly used to find performance bottlenecks, monitor and predict system load over time, and create alerts.